 9. RingCentral throws in features more relevant to contact centers

 RingCentral claims it was designed for small business owners, but many of its upgraded features are more relevant to contact centers.
-For example, if you upgrade to the RingCentral MVP’s Standard plan to unlock call recordings, you simultaneously unlock unlimited internet fax — something most small business owners don’t really need.
+For example, if you upgrade to the RingCentral MVP’s Advanced plan to unlock automatic call recordings, you simultaneously unlock unlimited internet fax — something most small business owners don’t really need.

 Want to unlock CRM integrations with Salesforce and Zendesk?
 Your plan includes multi-site admin and management — not helpful if you have just one business location.

 To summarize: if you upgrade to access more small business features on RingCentral, you might end up paying for features you don’t need.